BillMcPhil/ImageProcessor/README.md

 # ImageProcessor
-A simple python script that can take process an image and perform several operations on it
+A simple python script that can take an image and perform several operations on it.

+Possible edits to the image include:
+> Flipping the image
+> Making the image black and white
+> Inverting the colors of the image
+> Merging two images
+> Compressing an image.

+Examples of each are provided in the files.